Bradford1040/Filatector/README.md

 ![FilaTector_V4](https://github.com/user-attachments/assets/79fa83de-570e-4c04-ac4f-7bd3ce9bc4a7)

 This filament sensor uses a small bearing to trigger a microswitch when 1.75mm filament is running through it.
-Recommend wiring the microswitch NO (normally open).
+Recommend wiring the microswitch NO (normally open) and to bevel the inside lip of the bowden tube on each side of the FilaTector.

 #BOM#
 | Part  | QTY |